Sammi Cheng: Acting

+Cheng won The Hong Kong Film Award for Best Actress in 2023 for her role in Lost Love.

 Cheng has been nominated for the Hong Kong Film Award for Best Actress 10 times, in 2001 for her performance in Needing You..., triple nominations in 2002 for Fighting for Love, Wu yen and Love on a Diet, in 2006 for Everlasting Regret, in 2013 for Romancing in Thin Air, in 2014 for Blind Detective, double nominations in 2020 for Fagara and Fatal Visit, and in 2023 for Lost Love, becoming one of the most nominated leading actresses in the history of the Hong Kong Film Awards.
 She has also earned 3 nominations for Best Leading Actress at Taiwan's Golden Horse Awards, the most prestigious awards for Chinese-language films, for Needing You..., My Left Eye Sees Ghosts and Blind Detective.
 She also won the Golden Horse Award for Best Original Film Song for "DoReMi" (Romancing in Thin Air) in 2012.
 She was named Best Actress by the Hong Kong Film Critics Society in 2002 for her titular role in Wu yen.

 For her contribution to the Hong Kong film industry and having starred in over 30 films, Cheng received the Excellence in Asian Cinema Award at the 11th Asian Film Awards in 2017.
 For her critically acclaimed performance in Lost Love, she won four Best Actress honors in 2023 from the Hong Kong Film Critics Society, the Hong Kong Film Directors' Guild, the Hong Kong Online Critics' Choice Awards and the 41st Hong Kong Film Awards.